ArticOff/PotatoLang/README.md

 >>> how are you ?
 ```

-Ask a question and print it:
+Ask a question and print the response:
 ```cs
 declare name = inputf("What's ur name ?\nYou: ")